Learn how the Bridge Program applies to NYCE PPO, Large Group, and ASO plan members in 2026.

 Look for more HEDIS tips next month.

 Starting Jan.
-1, 2026, Prime Therapeutics will perform utilization management services for pharmacy and medical pharmacy drugs.
-The services include preauthorization, quantity limits, step therapy, chemotherapy, and supportive agents for all EmblemHealth plan members.
+1, 2026, Prime Therapeutics (Prime) will perform utilization management services for pharmacy and medical pharmacy drugs.
+The services include preauthorization, quantity limits, step therapy, chemotherapy and supportive agents for all EmblemHealth plan members.

-We encourage you to take advantage of electronic preauthorization options.
-Electronic preauthorization (ePA) is fast, secure, and simple.
-You can sign up to use electronic preauthorization through CoverMyMeds®; all you need is a computer and an internet connection.
+We encourage you to take advantage of Electronic Prior Authorization (ePA) options. ePA is fast, secure, and simple.
+You can sign up to use the electronic prior authorization (ePA) system through CoverMyMeds®; all you need is a computer and an internet connection.

 You may use the following phone and fax numbers starting Jan.
 1 for pharmacy drug preauthorization requests: